Choo-Choo-Oreo/aNCFO_cco/documentation/description.md

 [h1]Major Update Changes[/h1]
 - Industry Technologies
 - Special Modifers for States
-- Weather now occurs
+- Merchant-Republica Focuses
+- Ursprung and Twerah Focuses

 [h1]Minor Update Changes[/h1]
 - Balance Changes
-- Bita Development
-- Map Cleanup
-- AI Improvements
+- Map, and Weather Improvements
-- Merchant-Republica Focuses
-- Ursprung and Twerah Focuses
+- Smater AI Strategies and Behaviors
+- Continent Bita Development
+- Continent Novusaiga Development

 [h1]Plans[/h1]
-- Several focus tree's for majors.
+- Branching Focus tree's for all major and major-minor nations.
-- Clear dynamic focus trees outside of the story that is written.
+- Clear dynamic focus trees outside of historical timeline.
-- Dynamic decisions for majors to project influence for resources and industries.
+- Dynamic decisions for majors to project influence onto minor and major-minor nations.
-- Many formables for all countries.
 - Roleplay focus design for multiplayer.
-- Always a world at war.
+- Overlaping formables for each region.
+- Unique super-formables.
+- Acceptable formables comptable with allies for multiplayer usage.
+- Guarantee of a Great War, or rarely World War.
-- Overall balance experience.
+- Overall balance experience especially for multiplayer.

 [h1]Information[/h1]
 I'm centralizing everything for my mod collection on a new Discord server.
 I'll rarely respond to comments, bug reports, or suggestions here.
 Please use the Discord link for all future requests.